huxley-barbee/optio/README.md

 Optio is licensed under [Mozilla Public License v 2.0](http://mozilla.org/MPL/2.0/)

-Optio is written by [JH Barbee](http://www.linkedin.com/in/jhbarbee)
+Optio is written by [Huxley Barbee](http://www.linkedin.com/in/jhbarbee)

 # Version

-The current version is 1.2.
+The current version is 1.21.

 # Platforms